ajaviaad/neuroweave/README.md

 ---

-© 2025 NeuronMix Team.
-Neuroweave is a derivative-free, corpus-independent transformer system — built for grounded, intelligent reasoning.

 ## Real‑Time Retrieval, Not Static Pretraining

 Unlike many large language models that rely on huge, static web crawls, Neuroweave does **not** ship with a pre‑baked “Google” or “DuckDuckGo” corpus.
 Instead, it: